gregcmartin/docker-magnetic-one/README.md

-# Docker AutoGen Environment
+# Docker AutoGen

-A Docker-based environment for Microsoft's AutoGen framework.
-This project provides a containerized setup for running AutoGen with persistent storage.
+A Docker environment for Microsoft's AutoGen framework.

 ## Prerequisites